School History & Culture

 Our student body counts approximately 900 learners, from Nursery to 12th grade.
 We have over 40 nationalities represented on campus.
 The overall student body is 75% Moroccan and 25% American and other nationalities.

 GWA’s American high school diploma has been granted equivalency with the Moroccan baccalaureate, allowing graduates to pursue higher education opportunities in Moroccan public and private universities and higher education institutions.
 GWA offers a curriculum aligned to CCSS Standards, along with AP courses/tests in 12 subjects.

 In grades PK-8, students take required coursework in English, French and Arabic.
 The High School requires four credits of English and four credits of French or Arabic to prepare students, through language study and other rigorous coursework (including honors and Advanced Placement) for admission into post-secondary education in the United States and other countries.

 In 2016 the Middle States Association Commission on Elementary & Secondary Education (MSA-CESS) renewed GWA’s accreditation through 2023.
 GWA is a member of the Mediterranean Association of Independent Schools (MAIS), and of the global communities using WIDA and MAPGrowth assessments.

 Faculty and Staff

-GWA has just over 200 staff, mainly Americans and Moroccans and including staff from 10 other countries.
-A majority of our administrative and instructional staff are from North America.
-Our teachers conduct instruction solely in their native tongue.
-Teachers are professionally qualified and the vast majority of our instructional staff come with significant previous classroom experience.
+GWA has over 200 staff, mainly Americans and Moroccans and including staff from multiple countries on several continents.
+The majority of our administrative and instructional staff are from North America.
+Our teachers conduct instruction in their native tongue, so French and Arabic classes are taught by native French and Arabic teachers.
+Teachers are professionally qualified, with roughly three-quarters of the teaching staff having five or more years teaching experience.
 The academic administration includes a Head of School who oversees all academic functions of the school as well as two Principals.

 Our Lower School Principal leads: